bitstadium/HockeyApp-for-Mac/README.md

 ## RELEASE NOTES

+### Version 1.2

+* Renamed to HockeyMac
+* Using new HockeyApp icon
+* Fixed an issue with special characters in CFBundleVersion
+* Fixed an issue where uploading was blocked
+* Fixed an issue with errors messages from server not shown
+* Fixed an issue with release type menu and android builds

 ### Version 1.1

 * Added option to choose a distinct app version when uploading a release (Previews automatic selection too)